Pierre

 Hospices de Beaune © French Moments

-The Hospices de Beaune is a medieval complex that once was a hospital to the town of Beaune in Burgundy.
-The site has kept its magnificent glazed-tile roof, which is reminiscent of the Flanders that once belonged to the Dukes of Burgundy.
+The Hospices de Beaune is a medieval complex that once was a hospital in the town of Beaune in Burgundy.
+The site has kept its magnificent glazed-tile roof, reminiscent of the Flanders that once belonged to the Dukes of Burgundy.

 More info: